giucamp/density/README.md

 Density is a C++11 header-only library that provides heterogeneous containers and lifo memory management.
 The key ideas are:
 - allocating objects of heterogeneous type linearly and tightly in memory: this is beneficial for construction time, access memory locality, and global memory footprint.
-- superseding the *fixed-then-dynamic storage* pattern: that is, when you need to store N elements, you dedicate a fast-to-allocate fixed-sized storage big M. Then, when using it, if N > M, you allocate another storage on dynamic memory with size N, and leave the fixed storage unused.
+- superseding the *fixed-then-dynamic storage* pattern, that is: when you need to store N elements, you dedicate a fast-to-allocate fixed-sized storage big M. Then, when using it, if N > M, you allocate another storage on dynamic memory with size N, and leave the fixed storage unused.
 This pattern is used in typical implementation of std::any, std::function, and is a very frequent as optimization for production code when a temporary automatic storage is need. density provides a modern replacement for the C-ish and non-standard [alloca](http://man7.org/linux/man-pages/man3/alloca.3.html), similar to C99 variable lenght automatic arrays, but more C++ish.
 - providing at least the strong exception guarantee for every single function.
 Exceptions are the easiest, safest and fastest way of handling errors, and applications should have a reliable behavior even in case of exception.

 dense_list<>
 ============

 Heterogeneous containers are very frequent in production code.
-Using just the standard library, the best way to model a polymorphic container is probably a vector of smart pointers. density provides dense_list as an alternative, a container whose elements can be of different type:
+Using just the standard library, the best way to model a polymorphic container is probably a vector of smart pointers. density provides [dense_list](http://peggysansonetti.it/tech/density/html/classdensity_1_1dense__list.html) as an alternative, a container whose elements can be of different type:

 			struct Widget { virtual void draw() { /* ... */ } };
 			struct TextWidget : Widget { virtual void draw() override { /* ... */ } };